plotly/plotly.py/doc/python/v6-changes.md

 The `titlefont`,`titleposition`, `titleside`, and `titleoffset` attributes have been removed.
 Replace them with `title.font`, `title.position`, `title.side`, and `title.offset`.

-Here's an example using `layout.tilefont`:
+Here's an example using `layout.titlefont`:

 ```python
 import plotly.graph_objects as go